Ajay Mitchell Player Card Profile

 Current BCI read

-Ajay earns the last spot because this is finally more than a neat depth-story footnote.
+Ajay moves up because this is finally more than a neat depth-story footnote.
 The playoff burst gave the cards real oxygen, and doing it inside Oklahoma City's machine matters because the market listens when a contender uncovers another playable guard.
 The board is still treating him as an early thesis, not a proven collector asset.

 How to think about the buy